HackYourFuture-CPH/JavaScript/javascript2/week2/lesson-plan.md

 ```
 > Focus on having lots of in class exercises.

-> DON'T teach everything, let the students investigate topics on their own aswell!
+> DON'T teach everything, let the students investigate topics on their own as well!

 > Focus on how to read documentation, Google answers and errors!!